RichyL/WPFToDo/README.md

 Database
 ========

-A task can have the following properties:
+A todo can have the following properties:

 * Id - NUMBER (Mandary) Primary Key.
 * Title - TEXT (Mandatory)